Zilarion/react-typed-state/README.md

 The following steps have to be completed before a first version is available:

-- [ ] Properly functioning typing
+- [x] Properly functioning typing
-- [ ] Add extensive testing
-- [ ] Performance verification and possible improvements (context may be really slow)
-- [ ] Consider whether we want/can improve upon non-immutability to enable direct state mutations.
+- [x] Consider whether we want/can improve upon non-immutability to enable direct state mutations.
+- [ ] Add testing
+- [ ] How do we deal with async actions?
+- [ ] How do we handle a

 ## Rationale